elugens/hello-javascript/docs/general-javascript-questions/javascript-modules/export-import-modules.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> In some situations, the default keyword gets used to reference the default export.
+  <div><strong>Interview Response:</strong> In some situations, we can use the default keyword to reference the default export.
 For example, to export a function separately from its definition.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />